-\\ Relevant employment is employment in a job role that will support the applicant in developing the required skills, knowledge, and behaviours.
+Relevant employment is employment in a job role that will support the applicant in developing the required skills, knowledge, and behaviours.

 If an applicant does not meet the standard entry requirements UCEM will consider the application on an individual basis.
 In these cases, the application will be assessed by the Programme Leader, who will give careful consideration to any professional and life experiences as well as any academic or vocational qualifications the applicant may hold.
+For Hong Kong students, the application will be assessed by the Dean of School (International).
 The applicant may be asked to provide a detailed personal statement and/or a reference or letter of support from an employer or mentor to support the application.